MicrosoftDocs/winrt-api/windows.ui.xaml.controls.maps/mapelement_mapstylesheetentry.md

 # Windows.UI.Xaml.Controls.Maps.MapElement.MapStyleSheetEntry

 ## -description
-Gets or sets the name of the entry of this [MapElement](mapelement.md) in the style sheet.
-If the style sheet defines a style for that entry, that style is applied to this element.
+Gets or sets the name of an entry in the map's style sheet that you'd like to apply to this [MapElement](mapelement.md).

 ## -property-value
-The name of the entry of this [MapElement](mapelement.md) in the style sheet.
+The name of the entry in the map's style sheet that you'd like to apply to this [MapElement](mapelement.md).

 ## -remarks
 Set this property to a string or to any of the property values available in the [MapStyleSheetEntries](mapstylesheetentries.md) class.